Learn how you can ganache a cake. Ganache is perfect as a smooth finish on your cake and also works well for piping when it’s whipped.

 Or you can whip the ganache and use it to pipe on your cake.

 Both methods work beautifully.

-- cake rounds the same size of your cake
+- Cake rounds (the same size as your cake)

 - A cake base (one that’s at least two inches larger than your cake.)
 For tips on making your own cake bases, go here.

 - Icing smoother

 - Small and large icing spatulas

 - Long sharp knife for trimming the cake

 - Buttercream for filling (if you aren’t filling your cake with ganache) I used my double chocolate buttercream.